hashicorp/terraform-provider-google/website/docs/r/sql_source_representation_instance.html.markdown

 * `host` -
   (Required)
-  The externally accessible IPv4 address for the source database server.
+  The IPv4 address and port for the external server, or the the DNS address for the external server.
+If the external server is hosted on Cloud SQL, the port is 5432.

 - - -